GuilhemROLLAND/A-Eye_root/A-Eye_Visor/README.md

 Process 1/1 pics (1.755841 sec/pic) with 100.00 good predictions

 ## On Zybo's Data
+For a 224*224*3 bmp image :
-534 secs to load weights and biases
+534 secs to load weights and biases (init AI)
-44 secs to process one picture
+44 secs to process one picture (inference)